 Seqirus says can supply 60 mln doses of influenza vaccines for U.S. flu season

-July 27 (Reuters) - Vaccine maker Seqirus, a part of Australia-based biotech company CSL ltd (CSL.AX), said on Tuesday it has started shipping its influenza vaccines to the United States and can supply about 60 million doses of its shots for the upcoming flu season.
+July 27 (Reuters) - Vaccine maker Seqirus, a part of Australia-based biotech company CSL ltd, said on Tuesday it has started shipping its influenza vaccines to the United States and can supply about 60 million doses of its shots for the upcoming flu season.

 The company, one of the largest vaccine providers in the world, is ramping up production to meet the demand seen during the 2020-21 season, when a record 193.8 million doses of influenza vaccines were distributed in the U.S.